vfalies/EnvDev/README.md

 install:  Install EnvDev container environment
 homepage:  Launch EnvDev homepage in default browser
 terminal:  Create a terminal to php container
+terminalroot: Create a terminal to php container as root
 ```

 ### Optional tools